When the Who Returned With a Grand Statement on ‘Endless Wire’

 “People should not worry that the show will be slow or boring because they don't know the new material,” he said to me while touring the album.
 “Roger put together a show that works well, with a good balance of old and new stuff.
 The response has been great, it is hard sometimes when people take their seats for a new song, but they soon stand up again.”

-Sadly, the set didn’t usher in a new era for the band -- The Who hasn’t released a new studio album since Endless Wire.
-Just two years later, the band was back on the road but without a single song from the album in the setlist.
-And they haven’t returned to the material in the time after -- in fact, their final show of The Who Hits 50! tour at Desert Trip in October 2016 didn’t include a single song written after 1982.
+Sadly, the set didn’t usher in a new era for the band.
+Just two years later, they were back on the road but without a single song from Endless Wire in the setlist.
+Their final show of The Who Hits 50! tour at Desert Trip in October 2016 didn’t include a single song written after 1982.